COVID-19: Washington State Resource for Individuals Dealing with COVID Financial Impacts

 Housing, Utilities, and Food Assistance

 - There is a moratorium on rent increases and residential evictions throughout Washington State.
-A landlord may evict a tenant that poses a significant and immediate risk to health, safety, or property or (with 60 days written notice) if the landlord plans to personally occupy the property or sell it.
+A landlord may evict a tenant that poses a significant and immediate risk to health, safety, or property or (with 60 days written notice in a form of affidavit signed under penalty of perjury) if the landlord plans to personally occupy the property or sell it.
 Unless the landlord has offered and the tenant has refused to comply with a reasonable repayment plan based on the tenant’s financial, health, and other circumstances, landlords cannot treat unpaid rent as collectable debt, charge fees for late or partial payment, or evict tenants for non-payment of rent occurring on or after 29 February 2020 if non-payment is due to COVID-19.
 Additionally, law enforcement cannot enforce existing eviction orders based solely on non-payment of rent.
-The state-wide moratorium has been extended to 15 October 2020, and the scope of protections has been expanded to include additional less traditional types of dwellings (e.g., roommates who share a home, long-term care facilities, transient housing in hotels/motels, Airbnbs, motor homes, RVs, and camping areas), retaliation and charging rent when access has been prevented due to COVID-19.
+The state-wide moratorium has been extended to 31 December 2020, and the scope of protections has been expanded to include additional less traditional types of dwellings (e.g., roommates who share a home, long-term care facilities, transient housing in hotels/motels, Airbnbs, motor homes, RVs, and camping areas), retaliation and charging rent when access has been prevented due to COVID-19.
 Visit Renting in Seattle or this link for more information.

 - While the city of Seattle’s moratorium on residential evictions expired on 4 June 2020, on 4 May, the Seattle City Council unanimously approved a bill, known as González’s bill, that provides residential tenants with a defense against rent-related evictions for six months after the termination of Seattle’s moratorium.
 Visit Renting in Seattle for more information.